 This is where machine learning comes in.
 APT teams now use machine learning algorithms combined with massive computing power to execute these highly effective campaigns.
 This is made possible by cloud service models.

-First, they build training models that will be trained based on feedback from phishing attempts.
+First, they create training models that will be trained based on feedback from phishing attempts.
 Then the phishing attacks begin.
-Once the responses come back, all that data is fed to cloud servers designed to efficiently manage massive amounts of data.
+Once the answers come back, all these fed into cloud servers designed to efficiently manage massive amounts of data.
 We're talking about 1.000 machines with four terabytes of RAM, for example.
 This is where machine learning and massive computing power from cloud servers are critical.

 After all the answers are calculated and passed through machine learning models, the results are generated and recycled through machine learning.
 Immediately everyone will be phished again and this process will be painfully effective.